fergonco/fergonco.github.io/_drafts/doing-react-without-learning.md

 BTW, React components can also be a function, but just ignore this and do not very scared if you see one.

-## Practical use case
+## Counters inside tabs

-There are two more important concepts that I want to show you, in order to do that we need a slightly more complex example.
-We want to have two tabs showing two different things.
-In this example we will be showing two instances of the counter.
-So, selecting one tab would show one counter and selecting the other tab would show us the other counter.
+Now we want to put the counters inside tabs and show one or the other depending on the selected tab.
+Selecting one tab would show one counter and selecting the other tab would show us the other counter.
 Easy, right? well, not that much.

 ### Material-UI

 I didn't do any research on this, so there may be better options.
 However [Material UI](https://github.com/mui-org/material-ui) it seems a rather popular component repository, which follows the Google *Material*'s design, whatever that is.
 Cool components to reuse, in any case.

+The [demo page](https://material-ui.com/demos/tabs/) has links to the GitHub repository with the code, which is useful to understand how to use the components.

 ### The tabs